QubitProducts/cherrytree/README.md

 # <img src="https://cloud.githubusercontent.com/assets/324440/11302251/2c573b4a-8f94-11e5-9df6-889b19c2ad48.png" width="320" />

-Cherrytree is a flexible hierarchical router that translates every URL change into a transition descriptor object and calls your middleware functions that put the application into a desired state.
+Cherrytree is a flexible router that works with any framework.
+It translates URL changes to transitions and applies your middleware.

 ## Installation